Jezebel (1938 film): Background

 Turner Classic Movies states that the lead role of Julie Marsden was offered as compensation for Bette Davis after she failed to win the part of Scarlett O'Hara in Gone with the Wind (1939), but David O. Selznick never seriously considered her for it.
 Jezebel was her second win for the Academy Award for Best Actress after winning for Dangerous three years earlier.

 Selznick reportedly hired Max Steiner to score Gone with the Wind on the strength of his work on Jezebel.
-Warner Bros. originally sought to cast Cary Grant for the role of Preston Dillard, but the studio balked at his salary demand of $75,000 and cast Henry Fonda.
+Warner Bros.
+Pictures originally sought to cast Cary Grant for the role of Preston Dillard, but the studio balked at his salary demand of $75,000 and cast Henry Fonda.